marifdemirtas/pfp-ebooks/_sources/index.rst

        :alt: An example of the plan and all its parts.

-These 10 plans are based on real practice.
-The plans were created after an anaylsis of 100 web scraping files from Github, a place where people store code files, as well as two interviews with people who use web scraping in their jobs.
 These plans represent the most common patterns in web scraping with BeautifulSoup.
+The 10 plans in this ebook were created after an anaylsis of 100 web scraping files from `Github <https://github.com/search?l=Python&q=BeautifulSoup%28&type=Code>`_, a place where people store code files, as well as two interviews with people who use web scraping in their jobs.

 Plan 1: Get information from a webpage
 ::::::::::::::::::::::::::::::::::::::